KTH-RPL/DeFlow/README.md

 python 1_train.py model=deflow lr=2e-4 epochs=20 batch_size=16 loss_fn=deflowLoss
 ```

+> [!NOTE]
-Note: You may found the different settings in the paper that is all methods are enlarge learning rate to 2e-4 and decrease the epochs to 20 for faster converge (Through analysis, we also found it had better performance).
+> You may found the different settings in the paper that is all methods are enlarge learning rate to 2e-4 and decrease the epochs to 20 for faster converge and better performance.
-However, we kept the setting on lr=2e-6 and 50 epochs in the paper experiment for the fair comparison with ZeroFlow where we directly use their provided weights.
+> However, we kept the setting on lr=2e-6 and 50 epochs in (SeFlow & DeFlow) paper experiments for the fair comparison with ZeroFlow where we directly use their provided weights.
+> We suggest afterward researchers or users to use the setting here (larger lr and smaller epoch) for faster converge and better performance.

 ## 2. Evaluation